 During the pandemic, when our workforce was still fully remote, our organization was already starting to think about what the new hybrid workplace would look like when people started returning to the office.
 We identified three key dimensions of the employee experience:

-• Physical spaces: We partner with Global Workplace Services to create spaces that support an inclusive approach to hybrid productivity.
+• Physical spaces: We partner with Global Workplace Services to plan and deploy meeting spaces with amazing digital capabilities that support an inclusive approach to hybrid productivity.

-• Digital capabilities: We keep employees productive and the environment safe and secure no matter where they’re located or how they connect.
+• Digital capabilities: We keep employees productive and their digital environment safe and secure, no matter where they’re located or how they connect.

-• Culture: A strong partnership with HR ensures the digital employee experience connects with and embodies our aspirational company culture.
+• Culture: A strong partnership with HR ensures that digital experiences support our company culture.

 Managing shadow IT with a culture of trust

 While earlier eras of our IT history focused on trying to prevent shadow IT, we are now concentrating on managing it.
-We use Azure best practices to optimize shadow IT and Microsoft 365 governance policies to ensure that our corporate security, privacy, and accessibility standards are being met.
+We use Azure best practices to optimize shadow IT and Microsoft 365 governance policies to ensure that our corporate security, privacy, and accessibility standards are met.
+We empower our employees to create whatever they need within our tenant, including PowerApps, SharePoint sites, Teams channels, or agents, mitigating the need for “shadow” solutions while also providing visibility into how our employees are using our own technology.

 Securing our future